 Hypothermia is a condition of abnormally low body temperature.
-Exposed to cold temperatures, your body begins to lose heat faster that it can be produced.
+Exposed to cold temperatures, your body begins to lose heat faster than it can be produced.
 Prolonged exposure to cold will eventually use up your body's stored energy.
 The result is hypothermia.
 Body temperature that is too low affects the brain, causing unclear thinking and inhibiting body movement.
 This could cause a person to not know what is happening and he or she won't be able to respond normally.
 In Wisconsin, many of us participate in outdoor activities throughout the fall, winter and early spring.
 We should all be aware of the potential symptoms of and treatment for hypothermia.

 Hypothermia is most likely at very cold temperatures, but can occur at temperatures above 40o F if a person becomes chilled from rain, sweat, or submersion in cold water.